 What is a root canal?

 A root canal is a procedure used to treat inflamed or infected pulp within the tooth.
 The pulp of a tooth is composed of nerves, blood vessels, and immune system cells.
-Some causes for inflamed pulp include deep decay, faulty crowns, repeated work on the tooth, or chips and cracks.
+Some causes for inflamed pulp include deep decay, trauma and cracks.
 If the tooth is not properly treated then an abscess may develop.

 What occurs during the procedure?

-During a root canal treatment, local anesthetic is used to numb the infected tooth and allow the patient to be comfortable during the procedure.
-Dr. Ken will then drill into the tooth and create an opening into the canal.
-Following this, the infected tissue will be removed and the canal will be disinfected.
-After the infection has been removed, the space is filled with a sealant called gutta percha.
-A filling or crown is then prepared on the tooth.
-A tooth that has had root canal treatment can usually be restored to last as long as any other tooth.
+During root canal treatment, local anesthetic is used to numb the infected tooth and allow the patient to be comfortable during the procedure.
+A small opening is made into the tooth in order to gain access to the pulp chamber.
+Following this, the infected tissue is removed and the canal is cleaned.
+After the infection has been removed, the space is filled with a root canal filling material called gutta percha.
+A filling or crown is then placed on the tooth.